nyan9/connectFriends/README.md

 ## Overview

 Connect4riends is a full stack online implementation of the Connect Four game.
-Four talented engineers [(check authors' info :arrow_down_small:)](#author-info) collaborated to support real time chat and a live game room.
+Four talented engineers [(check authors' info :arrow_down_small:)](#author-info) collaborated to build the components of the game, real time chat, and a live game room.
 Compete against another player online to improve your ranking and move up on the global leaderboard.

 ### Technologies